School-of-Code-HQ/bootcamp-code-style-guide/README.md

 ### Variable Declarations

-- Use `const` for values that never change.
+- Use `const` for variables that never need to be reassigned.
-- Use `let` for values that will change.
+- Use `let` for values that will be reassigned.
 - Avoid `var` as it can create confusing scoping issues.

 **Examples:**